 Indianapolis Public Schools is a very large district with 70 schools serving students from Pre-K – 12th.
 The district enrolls approximately 30,000 students in total.
 Very large districts are complex systems with significant variation in school quality across attendance zones.
 They typically offer extensive programs — magnet schools, specialized high schools, dual-language tracks, advanced coursework — but navigating these options requires active engagement with the district.

-SchoolDistrictFinder rates Indianapolis Public Schools 3 out of 10 — below average among Indiana public school districts.
+SchoolDistrictFinder rates Indianapolis Public Schools 1 out of 10 — low-rated among Indiana public school districts.
 Our ratings are built from NCES Common Core of Data and measure structural factors: per-pupil expenditure, student-teacher ratio, enrollment stability, and school count.
 They do not incorporate test scores or graduation rates, which are not consistently available across all 13,500+ US districts in the NCES dataset.

 Enrollment for Families in Zip Code 46204